mariadb-corporation/MaxScale/Documentation/Tutorials/Administration-Tutorial.md

 by the back end server.
 Connections will be selected that match the user name and protocol for the new request.

+Starting with the 2.1 version of MaxScale, when a MySQL protocol connection is taken from the pool the backend protocol module resets the session state.
+This allows persistent connections to be used with no functional limitations.

+The session state is reset when the first outgoing network transmission is done.
+This _lazy initialization_ of the persistent connections allows MaxScale to take multiple new connections into use but only initialize the ones that it actually needs.

-**Please note** that because persistent connections have previously been in use, they may give a different environment from a fresh connection.
-For example, if the previous use of the connection issued "use mydatabase" then this setting will be carried over into the reuse of the same connection.
-For many applications this will not be noticeable, since each request will assume that nothing has been set and will issue fresh requests such as "use" to establish the desired configuration.
+**Please note** that in versions before 2.1 the persistent connections may give a different environment when compared to a fresh connection.
+For example, if the previous use of the connection issued a "USE mydatabase;" statement then this setting will be carried over into the reuse of the same connection.
+For many applications this will not be noticeable, since each request will assume that nothing has been set and will issue fresh requests such as "USE" to establish the desired configuration.
 In exceptional cases this feature could be a problem.

 It is possible to have pools for as many servers as you wish, with configuration values in each server section.